 I made up a new game for my students this week!
 It’s called a “Color Sort.”
-This month, many of the Power Standards are based around the Art Element of Color.
+This month, many of the Power Standards are based on the Art Element of Color.
 Therefore, I needed a creative way to review the color families.
-On day 1, I decided to show my Color Power Point.
+On day 1, I decided to show my Color PowerPoint.
 Can you hear the kids snoring?
-Even a Power Point seems boring to my students sometimes because I use them so much.
-Plus, a color wheel is just a boring wheel, how much more exciting can you make it?… Enter the “Color Sort” Game.
+Even a PowerPoint seems boring to my students sometimes because I use them so much.
+Plus, a color wheel is just a boring wheel, how much more exciting can you make it?

-My whiteboard looked like this: I posted terms at the top, and cut squares representing all of the colors.
+My whiteboard looked like this.
+I posted terms at the top and cut squares representing all of the colors.

 The squares have sticky magnets on the back so we can move them.